 Every Classroom is Blended Whether They Know It or Not

 So, every single classroom has an online component whether the teachers know it or not.

-Students are texting about the class or parents are emailing each other and sharing information.
-It’s just better to have an online space where you can truly blend both places together and facilitate learning.
+Students are texting about the class or parents email each other and share information.
+It's just better to have an online space where you can blend both places and facilitate learning.

-I think the only height that we are guilty of an education is the hype that comes from thinking that you can improve learning in the classroom by buying something.
+I think the only hype that we are guilty of education is the hype that comes from thinking that you can improve learning in the classroom by buying something.